ChrstphrHll/npc_gen/students/Kaeli Khiiral.md

 year: 7
 guild: Fiesn
 partyID: 89
+tags:
+- Triton
+- Wizard
+- Assault
+- 7th
+- Fiesn
 ---
 # Kaeli Khiiral
 ---
 ### Description
 - 7th year Triton Wizard in Fiesn
-- curly lighter blonde hair that's parted to the right, Aqua eyes, and Pale Gray skin
+- curly lighter blonde hair that's parted to the right, Brown eyes, and Pale Gray skin
 - Is Winning and Meretricious, and has Reciprocity as their ideal

 ### Organizations